How to complain to the New Zealand Banking Ombudsman

 How do I make a complaint to the Banking Ombudsman?

+Visit the Banking Ombudsman complaints page.
 The Banking Ombudsman prefers that you put your complaint in writing and that you fill out a complaint form.
-You can download this from the banking ombudsman's website.

 The bank's internal complaints procedure must be used first